Hi Hamish yes its in the shed and going good been going 4 the last 3 nights and heats the shed up good and nice and quiet.

 $27.00 so cheap giving away my ideas.

-We want you warm free, it will take you 3-5 days to build you'll never look back.
+We want you to be warm for free, it will take you 3-5 days to build you'll never look back.

-A lot of farmers/garages and business have waste & canola oil sitting in drums in your backyard or around the back of the sheds, not knowing what to do with this stuff apart from costing them money to recycling it, so now you can heat whatever you want to, totally free with it.
+A lot of farmers/garages and business have waste & canola oil sitting in drums in your backyard or around the back of the sheds, not knowing what to do with this stuff apart from costing them money to recycling it, so now you can heat whatever you want with it, totally free.

 Instead of it leaking into the ground and waterways.

-I heat my house over winter consuming 310 litres of waste oil and that's all.
+I heat my whole 3 bedroom house over winter consuming 310 litres of waste oil and that's all.

 That's only one and a half 44 gallon drums.